bildvitta/quasar-app-extension-responsive/README.md

 # Install

-To install Just use the command bellow in a quasar project
+To install just use the command bellow in a quasar project
 ```bash
 quasar ext add @bildvitta/responsive
 ```